 The Undergraduate Budget Committee is a sub-committee of CSG, who is responsible for allocating funds for travel and events for Chatham University undergraduate students and student organizations.

-The Co-Curricular Transcript is a comprehensive record of a students' leadership experiences, and campus involvement while undergraduates at Chatham University.
-It supplements their academic transcripts.
+The Co-Curricular Transcript is a comprehensive record of a student's leadership experience and campus involvement throughout their undergraduate career at Chatham University.
+This supplements an academic transcript.

 How is the Co-Curricular Transcript used?

 The Co-Curricular Transcript is a valuable tool for preparing a resume and can be shared with prospective employers and graduate or professional school admissions committees.
-Also, it is a good document for a students to use in reviewing their co-curricular activity goals throughout the college experiences.
-For more information on the Co-Curricular Transcript and how to get yours, contact Stephanie Reynolds at 412-365-1286 or email@example.com.
+Also, it is a great document for students to use in reviewing their co-curricular activity goals throughout their college experience.
+For more information on the Co-Curricular Transcript and how to get yours, contact Stephanie Reynolds at 412-365-1286 or firstname.lastname@example.org.

 +Community Service Initiatives